 Decades ago, researchers conducted their work from remote locations, far removed from urban business centers.
 As a result, many of their efforts occurred behind a figurative and geographic shield of secrecy.
 As demands for work-life balance increase, communication channels broaden and urban centers enjoy a new phase of growth and development, institutions are beginning to recognize a factor that the former model could not effectively deliver: collaboration through proximity.

-The St. Pete Innovation District (SPID) was established in 2016.
-Today, membership exceeds 30 organizations within the Life Science, Marine Science, Education, Data Analytics, Art and Technology sectors.
+The St. Pete Innovation District (SPID) was established as a public-private partnership in 2016.
+Today, membership exceeds 50 organizations within the Life Science, Marine Science, and Technology sectors, as well as those focused on Entrepreneurship and Education.
 Many of these institutions are within a designated boundary of the District, while others are engaged from throughout the region and nation.

 SPID utilizes a framework in which three types of assets create an innovative ecosystem — the Economic Assets (institutions), the Physical Assets (infrastructure) and the Networking Assets (connections between institutions).